China is one of the world's largest centers for bearing manufacturing, producing roughly 30–40% of global bearing output.

 - Technical response may be slower for smaller orders

-As a result, this structure is often less practical for small-to-medium order quantities—especially when you buy multiple types of bearings.
+As a result, this structure is often less practical for small-to-medium order quantities — especially when you buy multiple bearing types across different series.

 Factory → Distributor → Customer